3D printing and digital manufacturing. Is this the future of design?

-Pros: it’s the fastest, more established and wildely available of all 3D printing technologies.
+Pros: it’s the fastest, more established and widely available of all 3D printing technologies.
 Cons: it works only with plastic-like materials; manufactured objects have limited mechanical strength and duration, sometimes; photopolymers are expensive.

 This technology has been used mostly to make moldings, prototypes, and models; yet, some companies are experimenting it also for medium-scale manufacturing of plastic products, and in the fashion industry.

-A $4,000 Form 2 desktop stereolithography 3D printed produced by American company Formlabs
+A $4,000 Form 2 desktop stereolithography 3D printer produced by American company Formlabs

-The Bloom lamp by Belgian company Materialise, designed by Patrick Jouin, and whose lampshade is printed as a single piece through strereolitography.
+The Bloom lamp by Belgian company Materialise, designed by Patrick Jouin, and whose lampshade is printed as a single piece through stereolithography.

 Inkjet 3D and binder jetting printing

-In binder jetting a number of inkjet-like nozzles deposit layers of a metal, mineral or plastic powder and layers of a liquid binding resin, alternatively.
+In binder jetting several inkjet-like nozzles deposit layers of metal, mineral or plastic powder and layers of liquid binding resin, alternatively.
 After the powder in excess is removed, the resulting piece has the desired shape but is mechanically weak, typically, and should be further strengthened, for example by infiltration of a strengthening agent, by baking it in a furnace, or both.